 Putting n = 1, n = 2, n = 3, etc in the Rydberg equation we get the energies of the different stationary states for the hydrogen electron.
-Therefore, the released energy calculated from the Rydberg equation exhibited several series of lines in the electronic transition of the hydrogen emission spectrum.
+The released energy calculated from the Rydberg equation exhibited several series of lines in the electronic transition of the hydrogen emission spectrum.